ScottEDubya/FullStackReact/README.md

-# swkj
+# FullStackReact
-Full stack web application -- presented by Scott Williams and Kevin Jedreski
+Full stack web application -- Scott Williams x Craig Rabara

 ## Prerequisites: ##
    install and configure mongodb on your local machine and make a data/ directory inside the project. <br/>